LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 * Report Issues to LaunchCode (LC) staff
   * Contact LC staff by slack, email, or phone.
   * LC staff needs to know about issues with: students, TAs, facilities, curriculum, course tools
-* Facilitate all-class activities
+* Facilitate large group(full class) activities
-  * The instructor controls the flow of the class.
   * Examples
     * What to review/demo in primary instruction
     * Decide whether to bring the class back together after studio time
     * Decide whether to hold a TA standup after class
 * Monitor and respond to student struggles
-  * Do not assume a topic is easy to learn!
-Pay attention to the class and adjust examples and duration as needed.
-  * Look for signs of *large* numbers of students struggling and falling behind.
+  * Look for signs of students struggling and falling behind
-  * Use feedback from the students and TAs to determine how to cover the topic more effectively.
+  * Use feedback from students and TAs to determine how to cover the topic more effectively.
+  * Adjust examples and descriptions of topics as needed.
 * Manage and coach TAs
   * TODO: what level of managing and coaching?